edgedb/edgedb/docs/guides/tutorials/fastapi_gelai_searchbot.rst

         multi sources: str;
     }

-Messages are grouped together into a chat, so let's add that, too.
+Messages are grouped together into a chat, so let's add that entity to our schema too.

 .. code-block:: sdl
     type Chat {
         multi messages: Message;
     }

-And chats all belong to a certain user, making up their chat history:
+And chats all belong to a certain user, making up their chat history.
+One other thing we'd like to keep track of about our users is their username, and it would make sense for us to make sure that it's unique by using an `excusive` :ref:`constraint <_ref_datamodel_constraints>`.

 .. code-block:: sdl
     type User {